willroberts/minecraft-client-ts/README.md

 A client for the Minecraft RCON protocol.

-This project uses TypeScript, the Node.js runtime, Jest for testing, ESLint for linting, and CommonJS for compatibility.
+This library uses TypeScript, the Node.js runtime, Jest for testing, ESLint for linting, and CommonJS for compatibility.

 ## Library Usage